Tamil dynasties: Chera dynasty

+The Cheras used the bow and arrow insignia during the Sangam era.

 The Chera country was geographically well placed to profit from maritime trade via the extensive Indian Ocean networks.
 Exchange of spices, especially black pepper, with Middle Eastern and Graeco-Roman merchants are attested in several sources.
-The Cheras of the early historical period (c. second century BCE – c. third century CE) are known to have had their original centre at Karur in Kongu Nadu and harbours at Muchiri (Muziris) and Thondi (Tyndis) on the Indian Ocean coast (Kerala).
+The Cheras of the early historical period (c. second century BCE – c. third century CE) are known to have had their original centre at Karur in Kongu Nadu and harbours at Muchiri (Muziris), Nelcynda, and Thondi (Tyndis) on the Indian Ocean coast (Kerala).
 They governed the area of Malabar Coast between Alappuzha in the south to Kasaragod in the north.
 This included Palakkad Gap, Coimbatore, Dharapuram, Salem, and Kolli Hills.
 The region around Coimbatore was ruled by the Cheras during Sangam period between c.
 1st and the 4th centuries CE and it served as the eastern entrance to the Palakkad Gap, the principal trade route between the Malabar Coast and Tamil Nadu.
-However the southern region of present-day Kerala state (The coastal belt between Thiruvananthapuram and southern Alappuzha) was under Ay dynasty, who was more related to the Pandya dynasty of Madurai.
+However the southern region of present-day Kerala state (The coastal belt between Thiruvananthapuram and southern Alappuzha) was under Ay dynasty, which was more related to the Pandya dynasty of Madurai.

 The early historic pre-Pallava Tamil polities are often described as a "kinship-based redistributive economies" largely shaped by "pastoral-cum-agrarian subsistence" and "predatory politics".
 Tamil Brahmi cave label inscriptions, describe Ilam Kadungo, son of Perum Kadungo, and the grandson of Ko Athan Cheral of the Irumporai clan.
 Inscribed portrait coins with Brahmi legends give a number of Chera names.
 Reverse of these coins often contained the Chera bow and arrow symbol.
 The anthologies of early Tamil texts are a major source of information about the early Cheras.
 Chenguttuvan, or the Good Chera, is famous for the traditions surrounding Kannaki, the principal female character of the Tamil epic poem Chilapathikaram.
-After the end of the early historical period, around the 3rd–5th century CE, there seems to be a period where the Cheras' power declined considerably.
+After the end of the early historical period, around the 3rd–5th century CE, there seems to be a period when the Cheras' power declined considerably.